celery/celery/docs/getting-started/next-steps.rst

 .. literalinclude:: ../../examples/next-steps/proj/celery.py
     :language: python

-In this module we created our :class:`@Celery` instance.
-This is something referred to as the celery *app*.
-Your project imports celery from this module to access Celery's features.
+In this module we created our :class:`@Celery` instance (sometimes referred to as the *app*).
+To use Celery within your project you simply import this instance.
-It's possible to use several app instances at once, but that will not be covered in this tutorial.

 - The ``broker`` argument specifies the URL of the broker to use.